 What is the Difference between Company Bankruptcy and Business Liquidation?

-For a lot of people, bankruptcy and liquidation mean the same thing – you can’t pay your debts.
-However, bankruptcy is completely different to liquidation.
-Whether you proceed with bankruptcy or liquidation depends on your business structure, what you’re trying to achieve, and other considerations.
+For many people, bankruptcy and liquidation mean the same thing – you can’t pay your debts.
+It is not that simple and bankruptcy is completely different to liquidation.
+Whether you proceed with bankruptcy or liquidation will depend on your business structure, what you’re trying to achieve, and other considerations.

 We’ve taken a look at business bankruptcy and business liquidation, and outlined their key differences here.